-This week Brian and I will be heading out on a photography trip to Morocco!
+This week I will be heading out on a photography trip to Morocco!
 I’ve been itching to get out and create more photos for my books, tutorials and my Stocksy collection, and traveling is always the best way for me to really beef up my portfolio.
 Plus, I’ll be going to both a country and continent I have not yet visited, and there is nothing more fun than photographing a new location and culture for the first time.
 Suffice it to say that I’m a little bit excited.

 I’ve been trying to minimize my camera gear, both size and number of items, and switching over to the FUJIFILM X system has been the best thing for that endeavor so far.
 I feel unencumbered with what I take with and I don’t feel like an intrusive photographer while out on the streets.
 I’m also only bringing smaller lenses this time around and leaving the long telephoto at home.